quevivasbien/AIIncentives.jl/readme.md

 )
 ```

-The `plot_result` method will return a plot object that you can edit with the `Plots.jl` package.
-This plot will have 6 subplots, but if you only want one of those subplots, you can use `get_plots_for_result` instead of `plot_result` to get a list of those subplots.
+The `plot` method will return a plot object that you can edit with the `Plots.jl` package.
+This plot will have 6 subplots, but if you only want one of those subplots, you can use `get_plots` instead of `plot` to get a list of those subplots.